Koredotcom/docs/docs/xo/app-settings/configurations/language-management/multilingual-vas-components-feature-support.md

    </td>
    <td>Array
    </td>
    <td>Arrays of ignore words related to the alert task.
 Replace the words with the translated text.
-Refer to <a href="https://developer.kore.ai/docs/bots/bot-builder-tool/alert/manage-intents-entities/">Managing Ignore Words and Field Memory</a> to learn more.
+Refer to <a href="https://developer.kore.ai/docs/bots/bot-builder-tool/alert/manage-intents-entities/" target="_blank">Managing Ignore Words and Field Memory</a> to learn more.
    </td>
   </tr>
   <tr>